 The muscle inserts at the white line and the pubic bone; its aponeurosis forms a part of the rectus sheath.
 A particularity of this muscle is that it joins the internal oblique muscle to form the cremaster muscle and attaches to the spermatic cord.
 The equivalent in women is the teres uteri ligament.

 The insertion points can be divided into a medial crus and a lateral crus.
 The medial crus forms the rectus sheath and radiates into the white line.
 The lateral crus inserts at the iliac crest and the pubic tubercle.
-Between the two crura, there is a fissure which forms the outer ring of the inguinal canal.
+Between the two crura, there is a fissure that forms the outer ring of the inguinal canal.

 This skeletal muscle belonging to the abdominal muscles originates from the deep lamina of the thoracolumbar fascia, the lateral half of the inguinal ligament, and the superior anterior iliac spine.
-After its cranial–medial course, it inserts at the inferior edge of the rib cartilages 9– 12.
+After its cranial–medial course, it inserts at the inferior edge of the rib cartilages 9–2.

 Furthermore, the muscle participates in the formation of the rectus sheath.
-As mentioned above in the section on the external oblique muscle, their fiber bundles form together the cremaster muscle.
+As mentioned above in the section on the external oblique muscle, their fiber bundles form together with the cremaster muscle.